cvg/limap/docs/tutorials/triangulation.rst

 Line mapping on a set of posed images
 -----------------------------------------

 As one of the main features, LIMAP supports line reconstruction on a set of posed images, optionally with assistance of the point-based SfM model or the depth map.
-We currently support to use the poses from `COLMAP <https://colmap.github.io/>`_, `Bundler <https://www.cs.cornell.edu/~snavely/bundler/>`_ and `VisualSfM <http://ccwu.me/vsfm/index.html>`_.
+We support to use the poses directly from `COLMAP <https://colmap.github.io/>`_, `Bundler <https://www.cs.cornell.edu/~snavely/bundler/>`_ or `VisualSfM <http://ccwu.me/vsfm/index.html>`_.
 One can also use customized poses and intrinsics with the main interface :py:meth:`limap.runners.line_triangulation` API by constructing a :class:`limap.base.ImageCollection` instance as the input.

 To give some references, one can construct the :class:`limap.base.ImageCollection` instance as in `Example for Hypersim <https://github.com/cvg/limap/blob/main/runners/hypersim/loader.py#L34-L41>`_ or in `Example for COLMAP <https://github.com/cvg/limap/blob/main/limap/pointsfm/colmap_reader.py#L31-L47>`_.